odu-cs625-datavis/public/fall21/vega-lite.md

+# Vega-Lite Notes / References

-# Vega-Lite vs. Vega-Lite API
+## Vega-Lite vs. Vega-Lite API

 If you search the web for Vega-Lite examples, you'll see a couple different styles of coding based on whether you find the code based on JSON-based [Vega-Lite](https://vega.github.io/vega-lite) or on the [Vega-Lite API](https://github.com/vega/vega-lite-api), used by most examples in Observable.